 But without the benefit of a time machine the lower you can buy gold at the better, typically after a major drop.

-For example at the moment (July 2015) gold is trading almost 800 dollars lower than it’s most recent peak, giving you a huge price advantage built into your investment.
+For example at the moment (March 2021) gold is trading almost 350 dollars lower than its most recent peak of US$2,067.15 on August 7, 2020, giving you a price advantage built into your investment.

-Many speculators think it’s likely that the current lull in price is simply gold catching it’s breath before continuing it’s climb to $2000+ and onward.
+Many speculators think it’s likely that the current lull in price is simply gold catching its breath before continuing its climb to $2,000+ and onward as COVID-19 economic uncertainty continues to dominate the landscape.
 Do you buy now, or wait for the next inevitable price correction?

 Truth is most investors in physical gold buy to hold for the long term, not trade on dips and troughs, so therefore precise timing isn’t essential.
 For this reason despite media hype or hatred of gold, any time is a good time.